-Figure 2 presents the home page of the tool.
+Figure 3.a presents the home page of the tool.
 Two destination buttons give access either to the Chiller Selector or to the Chiller Savings Analysis sub-module.
 The two sub-modules contain different program features or functions.

-Figure 2: Home page of the chillers module
+Figure 3 (a): Home page of the chillers module, (b): The Chiller Selector sub-module

-The Chiller Selector sub-module (Figure 3) provides parameters for selecting and sorting lists of chillers from the database.
+The Chiller Selector sub-module (Figure 3.b) provides parameters for selecting and sorting lists of chillers from the database.
 The available query parameters are those presented in Table 1 as well as the desirable range of cooling and heating capacities.
 The user can also select chillers from all manufacturers or from one or any combination of selected manufacturers.
 Detailed information for a specific chiller can be obtained clicking on its model name.